-- If you boot the system to the BIOS boot mode after installing an operating system from the UEFI Boot Manager, the system will hang.
+- If you boot the system to the BIOS boot mode after installing an operating system from the UEFI Boot Manager, the system hangs.
 The reverse is also true.
 You must boot to the same boot mode in which you installed the operating system.
-See "Using the System Setup Program and UEFI Boot Manager" on page 45. - Invalid memory configurations could cause the system to halt at startup without any video output.
+See "Using the System Setup Program and UEFI Boot Manager" on page 41. - Invalid memory configurations could cause the system to halt at startup without any video output.
 See "Expansion Cards and Expansion-Card Risers" on page 90.

 For all other startup issues, note the system messages that appear onscreen.
-See "System Messages" on page 22 and "System Messages" on page 22 for more information.
+See "System Messages" on page 23 for more information.